Tutorial - Audit SharePoint Files and Groups

 IT Service Desk 252-328-9866 | Pirate Techs Technology Support Centers | Submit a Ticket

-Skip to a section: Audit file shares | Audit groups and individuals
+Skip to a section: Audit groups and members | Audit file shares

 Overview

-SharePoint site owners are required to:
+Each fall and spring, SharePoint site owners are required to:

 NOTE: